HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/README.md

 The `ExerciseWrapper` also wraps your exercise in a `FeedbackProvider`.
 Let's take a look at what this does.

 After a submission is sent to the server and a result comes back, the exercise updates its `history`.
 When this happens, the `FeedbackProvider` checks the last input and aims to provide feedback on this.
-It calls the provided `getFeedback` function like `getFeedback({ state, input, progress, shared })`.
+It calls the provided `getFeedback` function like `getFeedback(exerciseData)`.
 The given parameters are as follows.
+The `exerciseData` contains a lot of information, including:

 - `state`: the exercise `state`.
 - `input`: the last `input` that was submitted.
+- `solution`: the solution calculated by the `getSolution` function, if present.
 - `progress`: the most recent `progress` object that was returned from the server, after the given input.
 - `shared`: everything defined in the shared file.
-(Like the `checkInput` function and `getSolution` function, if exported.)

 The `getFeedback` function can be manually defined!
 If you want to set up your own `getFeedback` function, then you have to let it return an object.
 This object can be something like `{ main: false, field1: true, field2: false, field3: { correct: false, text: "Check your unit." } }`.
 There are a few rules.

 - If you give a field the `false` property, the field gets a red border, noting it's incorrect.
 It will add a default incorrect message like "Sorry, wrong answer."
+This message is randomly selected from a list to increase the human-like coaching feeling.
 - If you give a field the `true` property, the field gets a green border, noting it's correct.
 It will add a default correct message like "Yes!
 Well done!"
+Again, this message is randomly selected.
 - If you insert an object, note both whether the exercise was correct (`true` or `false`) and provided a text giving feedback.
 - The `main` field is special: if you put feedback under this ID, then it will appear under the entire exercise as an extra feedback bar!

 After you defined your `getFeedback` function, make sure to include it into the exercise, for instance through `Exercise = () => <SimpleExercise Problem={Problem} Solution={Solution} getFeedback={getFeedback} />`.

-If you do not specify a `getFeedback` function yourself, the `SimpleExercise` and `StepExercise` components will try to make a feedback function themselves from the `checkInput` function.
+If you do not specify a `getFeedback` function yourself, the `SimpleExercise` and `StepExercise` components will try to make a feedback function themselves, where they attempt to give individual feedback to each input field based on the comparison options provided in the `metaData`.

 Very often, you'll want to provide feedback to parameters in a default way.
 For instance, for `FloatUnit` parameters, you want to first check the unit, if that matches check the number, and so forth.
-In this case the `getInputFieldFeedback` function comes in very handy!
+In this case the `getFieldInputFeedback(exerciseData, ['param1', 'param2'])` function comes in very handy!
 You might see it at various example exercises.
+Read more about how this works in the [feedback folder](./feedback/).

 ### InputSpace and AntiInputSpace